Top 5 reasons to refinance and the pros and cons of each

 Possibility to reduce your overall interest payments.

-If you’ve had your loan for more than a few years, you might not save in the long run.
+If you’ve had your loan for more than a few years, you might not save in the long run, depending on refinancing cost.

 3 Switch to a fixed rate